ksoekarjo/github-demo/README.md

-Demo Github repo for Python best practices course
+Demo Github repo for Python best practices course.
+We have now added a line